 Lake Avenue Playground and Beach in Seaside Park

 If your family enjoys a quieter playground scene, Lake Avenue Playground and Beach in Seaside Park might be your perfect spot.
 This laid-back bayside beach is family-oriented and home to one of the super cute playgrounds in New Jersey.
 Soak up the sun and enjoy the swings that fly over the sand and give you beautiful water views.

 Lake Avenue Playground and Beach

 1510 Lake Ave, Seaside Park, NJ 08752

-Thanks to the city of North Wildwood, Matador Oceanfront Resort on 16th Ave received brand new playground amenities this year, suitable for young children.
-These modern amenities include everything your little ones need to swing, spin, and climb: a four-seated merry-go-round, slides, monkey bars, ladders, and chutes – all on a soft turf base.
-Though located at the base of the motel, the playground is accessible from the street.
+Thanks to the city of North Wildwood, the Matador Oceanfront Resort on 16th Ave received brand-new playground amenities recently, perfect for young children.
+Think of everything your little ones need to swing, spin, and climb—a four-seated merry-go-round, slides, monkey bars, ladders, and chutes with a soft turf base (yay for no boo-boos).
+Though it’s right at the base of the motel, the playground is accessible from the street.
 With beach access just steps away, this playspace is an oceanside favorite.